marcello-goccia/Python-Projects-for-Students/Computer Science Contests/Exercises-07 - Subroutines/Problem0005 - Check if Number is Even/problem.md

 Check if Number is Even

 ## Description
-Write a function is_even that takes an integer n and returns True if n is even, and False otherwise.
+Write a function named is_even that takes an integer n and returns True if n is even, and False otherwise.

 Note: You only need to implement the function is_even, not any input or output handling.